JaowadH/GameExplorar/README.md

 - **Random Game Feature** - Retrieve a random game ID to display a game at random.
 - **Hidden Gems Page** - Showcase games that have high ratings but are lesser-known.

-## What You Need to Complete
-Your job is to:
-- **Implement missing functions** for retrieving games by genre, top-rated games, game details, and random game selection.
-- **Develop the hidden gems feature**, defining criteria for what qualifies as a hidden gem.
-- **Write unit tests** to verify that your functions work correctly.
-- **Complete the EJS templates and routes** for each required page.
-- **Follow good coding practices** (structure, readability, and Git hygiene).

-See the [Assignment Sheet](https://menglishca.github.io/keyin-course-notes/fullstack/sprints/midterm-team/) for exact requirements and grading details.

-## Submission Guidelines
-- **Ensure your application runs without errors.**
-- **All required pages must be implemented.**
-- **Push your completed work to GitHub** before the deadline.
-- **Submit your repository link on Teams** under the appropriate assignment.

-For any questions, refer to the [Assignment Sheet](https://menglishca.github.io/keyin-course-notes/fullstack/sprints/midterm-team/) or reach out on Teams!

-Happy coding and good luck!